Cue-Graphics/gpio-6i6o/Firmwares/README.md

 (Learn [here](https://github.com/bzzrs/gpio-6i6o/wiki/Upgrade-Firmware) how to upgrade the firmware)

+## 6.3.0 - 21 may 2024
+- Incoming OSC also simple messages (no longer OASC bundles).
+This increase interperability with othr OSC systems.
+- examples of OSC message formats and link to Help pages

 ## 6.2.0 - 25 aug 2023
 - Add support for OSC Type Tag Strings.
 Example: when pressing button 1 `/press/bank/{bank}/{index} ,ifsTTusFs 123 3.14 "Hello world!" -8 yes test`